EugeneFengfyc/EugeneFengfyc/README.md

 - 👋 Hi, I’m Eugene Feng
 - 👀 I'm focusing on Java & Go for web application development and database development
-- 🌱 I’m currently learning ditributed system
+- 🌱 I’m currently learning distributed system
-- 📫 Please contact me with my e-mail : yuechenf@vt.edu
+- 📫 Please contact me with my e-mail: eugenefeng.fyc@gmail.com

 <!---
 EugeneFengfyc/EugeneFengfyc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.